Recent Changes to Permits and Inspections

 In general, building permits are required for:

-- Accessory structures such as sheds, swimming pools, new roofs (not including re-shingling when no structural work is done), re-siding, and fences
+- Accessory structures such as sheds, swimming pools, new roofs & re-shingle, and fences over 6ft tall

 - Demolition work

 - Interior modifications

 Note: Separate plumbing, mechanical, and electrical systems permits are required for the installation, alteration, repair, relocation, replacement, or addition to any wiring, piping, or equipment or appliances associated with those systems.

 In general, a permit is not needed to: paint a house (interior or exterior); hang wallpaper; replace cabinets and do similar finish work; install concrete sidewalks and patios entirely on your property; or insulate an existing building where no structural changes are made.